Anksharskarp/Anksharskarp.github.io/index.md

 For my local community, I have volunteered for [HelpForStudents](https://www.helpforstudents.org), which provides free tutoring services to students for all subjects, including computer science.

 In my free time, I mod Minecraft using Forge and FabricMC, play the violin, and run cross country.
-I also do Public Policy Debate on my high school team.
+I also experiment with Raspberry Pi automation (using Python) and Ubuntu Web Servers.

 ---